SPHINX: Structural Prediction using Hypergraph Inference Network: Conclusion

 \section{Conclusion}

-In this paper we are introducing Structural Prediction using Hypergraph Inference Network (SPHINX), a model for unsupervised hypergraph inference that enables higher-order processing in tasks where hypergraph structure is not provided.
+We are introducing SPHINX, a model for unsupervised hypergraph inference that enables higher-order processing in tasks where hypergraph structure is not provided.
 The model adopts a global processing in the form of sequential soft clustering for predicting hyperedge probability, paired with a $k$-subset sampling algorithm for discretizing the structure such that it can be used with any hypergraph neural network decoder and eliminating the need for heavy optimisation tricks.
-Overall, the resulting method is a general and broadly applicable solution for relational processing, facilitating seamless integration into any real-world systems perceived to necessitate higher-order analysis.
+Overall, the resulting method is a general and broadly applicable solution for relational processing, facilitating seamless integration into various real-world systems perceived to necessitate higher-order analysis.

 \paragraph{Acknowledgment} The authors would like to thank Charlotte Magister, Daniel McFadyen, Alex Norcliffe and Paul Scherer for fruitful discussions and constructive suggestions during the development of the paper.
-Iulia Duta is a PhD student funded by a Twitter scholarship.